HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 ## 3. **Access Bootstrap Styling**

-Now we will add a CDN link to include Bootstrap for styling our web page.
+Now add a CDN link to include Bootstrap for styling your web page.

 - [ ] Copy and paste the link below inside the `<head>` of your HTML boilerplate, right after the title.